dust007/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-Early stopping is used and controled by validation loss, it stops training before overfitting.
+Dropout layers were used in network to avoid overfitting.
+Train and valid loss were monitored, and model checkpoint were saved.
+The model used was the one with the lowest valid loss.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning